jordan-hoang/ChessV2/README.md

 # ChessV2

-ChessV2 is a fun chess game I developed, now featuring a fully playable React frontend.
+ChessV2 is another iteration of the first Chess Game I made, now featuring a fully playable React frontend.
 The game leverages a C++ backend with Boost.Beast for WebSocket communication.

 It's missing some features such as castling and en passant implementation and having a stack to rewind moves.
 Also not as many test as ChessV1.
 Mostly focused on trying to do new / different things over implementing old things that I have already done.

+The client is already included in the codebase, inside the frontend folder.
+You can run it with the commands inside, the C++ code creates a server you can run which the client will attempt to connect to on boot.

-ChessV1 has all these but is text only.
+ChessV1 has all these but is text only, with no online capability.
 You can find ChessV1/Chess here: https://github.com/jordan-hoang/Chess